xfrarod/terraform/README.md

 # terraform_project
-Infrastructure as a code using Terraform for DigitalOnUs demo
+Infrastructure as a code using Terraform for DigitalOnUs demo.